What Is an XXE Vulnerability?

 Conduct Penetration Testing

-How Does One Patch an XXE Vulnerability?
+How to Patch an XXE Vulnerability

 Upgrade the XML parser: If the XML parser being used by the application or system is known to be vulnerable to XXE attacks, upgrade to a more secure version of the parser.
 Some parsers have options to disable external entity processing, which can help prevent XXE attacks.